mpv-player/mpv/DOCS/man/input.rst

     Don't use this when playing DVD or Bluray.

 ``cache-free`` (R)
     Total free cache size in KB.

 ``cache-used`` (R)
     Total used cache size in KB.

+``cache-idle`` (R)
+    Returns ``yes`` if the cache is idle, which means the cache is filled as much as possible, and is currently not reading more data.

 ``paused-for-cache``
     Returns ``yes`` when playback is paused because of waiting for the cache.